Lambrick Park Secondary Musical Theatre

 “To thine own self be true.” – Shakespeare

-This video is from the 2021 production of “Shrek the Musical”.
+This video is from the rehearsals of Lambrick Park Secondary’s 2021 production of “Shrek the Musical”.
 Visit our “Shrek” page to see pictures from the production.
-The 2023 season sill be announced soon.

 MRS. NETTE MARTIN